balicea/balicea/README.md

 - 🤔 I’m looking for help with community members, funders.

-- 💬 Ask me about my collection of ideas!
+- 💬:volcano: Ask me about my collection of ideas!

 - 😄 Pronouns: he/him/his